SPIP

 SPIP (Système de Publication pour l'Internet) is a free software content management system designed for web site publishing, oriented towards online collaborative editing.

-The software is designed for easy setup, use and maintenance, and is used in public and private institutions.
+The software is designed for easy setup, use and maintenance.
 The last P in the word SPIP stands for both Partagé (shared) and Participatif (participative), in the sense that the software is designed for collective online editing.
 Its mascot is a flying squirrel, in reference to the French-Belgian comics character Spip.

-It is used both by institutional sites, community portals, academic sites, personal webpages, and news sites.
+It is used by institutional sites, community portals, academic sites, associations, personal webpages, and news sites, an (incomplete) list of which being maintained on the project website's portfolio.

+Beginning with version 4.2.5 (1 September 2023), Spip is moving to a monthly release schedule.

 Technology

 The software is written in PHP, and relies on one or more SQL databases: MySQL / MariaDB, SQLite or PostgreSQL.

 The pages of the site are generated 'on the fly': the contents stored in the database are formatted through presentation 'skeletons' that merge HTML and SPIP's own markup language.

 A caching system avoids the generation of pages at each request: when a page is requested, SPIP checks if it doesn't exist in its cache and if it isn't too old, it will be displayed.
 The life-span of a page is adjustable in its presentation skeleton.